githubteacher/gh-devs-102115/Galveston-tx.md

 - Is an island
 - Is the oldest city in Texas
 - I played football there
+- Gaidos is the best restaurant